 Being prepared is one of the seven Leave No Trace principles.
 It’s also essential if you want to make the most of your national park experience.
 Do extensive research on the national park that you’re visiting ahead of time.
 You want to have an idea of i) the top hikes and activities that you want to do and where they’re located; and ii) the hikes and activities that are most popular and whether they’re more or less popular during certain times of day.

 From there, you can build out a loose itinerary for your national park trip that is designed to avoid the crowds.
 My trips to national parks typically start with an early morning hike.
 If it’s a full-day hike my plan is to be deep in the backcountry during peak hours (typically 9am-3pm) to avoid heavy trail traffic.
 If it’s a ½ day hike, I usually plan some downtime or go on a scenic drive in the early afternoon.
 Then I head back out for another hike around sunset.

-Check out these 3-day national park itineraries:
+Check out these national park itineraries:

 10. Head to Lesser Visited National Parks & Other Public Lands

-Most of the least visited national parks are located outside of the continental United States in Alaska and American Samoa.
+Most of the least visited national parks are located outside of the continental United States in Alaska and in American Samoa.
 The least visited national parks in the continental United States include North Cascades National Park, Isle Royale National Park, Dry Tortugas National Park, Great Basin National Park, and Congaree National Park.

 Alternative National Park Destinations:

 - Instead of Bryce Canyon National Park, visit Red Canyon in Dixie National Forest.

 - Instead of Rocky Mountain National Park, visit Arapaho & Roosevelt National Forests.